Updated for 2023

 Tennessee business owners must appoint a registered agent when filing LLC formation documents.
 Source: Tennessee Secretary of State.

-You may want to hire a registered agent service in TN instead.
+Alternatively, you may want to hire a registered agent service in TN instead.
 Registered agents charge fees, but they also offer other statutory compliance assistance like annual registration renewals and business document processing.
+Using a professional service also ensures your registered agent is available during business hours to receive service of process on your LLC’s behalf.

 The official step to forming an LLC is to file Form SS-4720, the Articles of Organization for a Limited Liability Company, with the Tennessee Secretary of State (SOS).